Configure user deprovisioning

 • Activate the Template tab.

 Value reference %adm-DomainDN% will be replaced with the distinguished name (DN) of the user's domain.
-For example, when deprovisioning a user from example.com domain, the user's account will be moved to OU=Deprovisioned,DC=example,DC=com.
+For example, when deprovisioning a user from example.com domain, the user's account will be moved to OU=Deprovisioned users,DC=example,DC=com.

 To move the user to an organizational unit located directly under the user's OU, use value reference %adm-ParentDN%.